cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 11.3.6 (2022-02-24) =
+* Fixed a floatval issue that occured when calculating prices for bundled products

+= 11.3.5 (2022-02-23) =
+* Fixed an issue with the deduplication counters

+= 11.3.4 (2022-02-22) =
+* Fixed an error, the _my_conversions table is being queried but did not always exist
+* Added an option to forcefully clean the dulication options

+= 11.3.3 (2022-02-21) =
+* Fixed a VAT issue for the Pinterest / Vivino / TikTok price attributes

+= 11.3.2 (2022-02-21) =
+* Fixed an issue that resulted in empty feeds when multiple feeds were configured and all at once were processing

+= 11.3.1 (2022-02-20) =
+* Added three Pinterest / Vivino / TikTok price attributes excluding VAT

+= 11.3.0 (2022-02-17) =
+* Considerable performance increase of the plugin.
+For WooCommerce shops with less than 750 processing speed doubled
+* Build-in a check that prevents duplicate products from being added to feeds

 = 11.2.9 (2022-02-14) =
 * Solved a Call to a member function addChild() on null issue